Symphonic Game Music Concerts: Symphonic Odysseys – Tribute to Nobuo Uematsu

-With the reveal of Symphonic Legends, Winfried Fechner opened up in an interview that audiences could expect two game music concerts a year and announced Symphonic Odysseys - Tribute to Nobuo Uematsu, a homage to the Japanese composer Nobuo Uematsu.
+With the reveal of Symphonic Legends, Winfried Fechner opened up in an interview that audiences could expect two game music concerts a year and announced Symphonic Odysseys – Tribute to Nobuo Uematsu, a homage to the Japanese composer Nobuo Uematsu.
 The programme, featuring arrangements from titles such as Lost Odyssey, Final Fantasy Legend, Blue Dragon and the Final Fantasy series, was performed twice at the Kölner Philharmonie on 9 July 2011.

 Symphonic Odysseys was also performed by the London Symphony Orchestra in June 2017, on 18 June at the Philharmonie de Paris and on 20 June at the Barbican Centre.
 A recording of the concerts in Cologne was released as a double album on 28 December 2011 by Dog Ear Records, Uematsu's own label.

 Concerts worldwide (from 2013)

 Final Symphony – Music from Final Fantasy VI, VII and X

 In May 2012, Thomas Böcker announced his tenth concert production titled Final Symphony, comprising music from Final Fantasy VI, VII and X, composed by Nobuo Uematsu and Masashi Hamauzu.
 The world premiere took place on 11 May 2013 and was performed by the Sinfonieorchester Wuppertal at the Stadthalle Wuppertal.
 Another performance took place on 30 May 2013 with the London Symphony Orchestra, the first concert of game music for the orchestra.
-The Final Symphony programme then went on a world tour with performances in Japan, Denmark, Sweden, Finland, the Netherlands, the USA, New Zealand, China, Austria and Australia.
+The Final Symphony programme then went on a world tour with performances in Japan, Denmark, Sweden, Finland, the Netherlands, the USA, New Zealand, China, Austria, Australia and Poland.

 A studio recording of Final Symphony was released on 23 February 2015 (via X5Music/Merregnon Records), performed by the London Symphony Orchestra at Abbey Road Studios.

 Final Symphony II – Music from Final Fantasy V, VIII, IX and XIII

 Plans for Final Symphony II were announced in March 2015.
 The world premiere with music from Final Fantasy V, VIII, IX, and XIII took place on 29 August 2015 at the Beethovenhalle in Bonn, performed by the Beethoven Orchester Bonn, followed by four performances in September and October 2015 by the London Symphony Orchestra in London, Osaka and twice in Yokohama.
 These performances marked the first time that a foreign orchestra gave concerts of game music in Japan.
 In addition to the events in Germany, the UK and Japan, Final Symphony II was also presented in Finland, Sweden and the Netherlands.

+A studio recording of Final Symphony II was released on 4 August 2023 (via Merregnon Records), performed by the Royal Stockholm Philharmonic Orchestra at Konserthuset Stockholm.